GSA/digitalgov.gov/content/news/2024/01/2024-01-11-accessibility-testing-creating-digital-services-everyone-can-use.md

   Content Accessibility Guidelines (WCAG), are pivotal in creating a more inclusive and equitable digital space. "
 summary:
-  Ensuring USA.gov and USAGov en Espanol remains accessible to everyone is a top priority, with accessibility testing ingrained in the development process.
+  Ensuring USA.gov and USAGov en Español remains accessible to everyone is a top priority, with accessibility testing ingrained in the development process.
   This involves evaluating the digital platforms for usability by individuals with various disabilities, spanning visual, auditory, physical, cognitive, and